 Ashton Jeanty/Bears Rumors

-The Chicago Bears have the second-best odds to draft Ashton Jeanty at +240.
+The Chicago Bears became the favorites to draft Ashton Jeanty on Thursday.
 They are a fascinating destination for the Boise State star running back.

 The Bears’ most glaring need this offseason was their offensive line, as they badly needed help protecting quarterback Caleb Williams.
 But the Bears have mostly already taken care of that, as they signed center Drew Dalman and traded for interior O-lineman Jonah Jackson and All-Pro guard Joe Thuney.
 They also signed defensive tackle Grady Jarrett and defensive end Dayo Odeyingbo to help them up front on the defensive side.